mitchallen/zmq-json-pub/README.md

 The complete project can be found in the __examples/demo__ folder.

-This example shows how to create a simple app that publishes a heartbeat JSOM message every 3 seconds.
+This example shows how to create a simple app that publishes a heartbeat JSON message every 3 seconds.
 The example JSON is completely arbitrary.
 You can specify your own JSON format.

 File: __examples/demo/config.js__